 More time to apply UKCA marking

-The British government announced recently that companies are to be given two additional years to start using the new product safety marking – the UKCA marking.
+The British government confirmed recently that companies would have an extra year to start using the new product safety marking – the UKCA marking.

-Furthermore, with this measure the government extends for a second time the period in which the UKCA marking itself can be affixed using a label or accompanying document, rather than being placed directly on the product itself, until 31 December 2027 (originally 1 January 2023).
+What’s more, the measure also extends the time in which the UKCA marking itself can be affixed using a label or accompanying document, rather than being placed directly on the product itself, by a further 12 months (until 1 January 2024).